blambeau/viiite/_posts/2011-08-15-benchmark_suites.md

     |         | +--------+----------+----------+----------+----------+ |
     +---------+--------------------------------------------------------+

-`viiite report` then use the average of the results.
+`viiite report` then uses the average of the results.
 This helps to have a better statistical validity.

 So, what do you think of these new viiite 0.2 features ?